ampproject/amp-wp/bin/validator-readme.md

 ### Validating the Test data
 Requirements:
 - `npm`
-- `node 4.2.1`
 To make sure you have all your packages installed you can run `npm install` on the plugin directory and our package.json file will add the required packages.

-The `amp-validator` plugin also requires the use of Node version 4.2.1 (run `nvm install 4.2.1 && nvm use 4.2.1` to switch to that).

-Ok, now that our environment is setup properly we can run the program:
+We can run the program:
 `node bin/run-amp-validator.js`

 This will get the post URLs from the `wptest.xml` file, replace them with your test url (note: this currently assumes your permalinks are set to "Day and Name").

-Then it will run each of those URLs through the `amp-validator` command.
-If the URL fails it will display the error.
-At the end it will show you the count of passed/failed posts.
-(Note: in order to prevent the node commands from overloading our server, we have a 3 second delay between each url).
+Then it will run each of those URLs through the validator.

+Note: there are currently two test files included as controls (one for success and one for failure).